 We thought this colour would help our target audience form strong associations between the brand and those values.
 That’s why we picked this colour first.
 Why we use it in our designs, on our website and in our marketing communications.

 And then finally, there’s that name “Japanese Violet’.
-Japan has always been a huge hub for creativity and design.
-And there’s just something very cool about Japan which we like a lot.
+Japan’s a huge inspiration for creativity and design.
+There’s just something very cool about Japan.
 So Japanese Violet was a good start.

 We’ve used this as our highlight colour through all the content on creative as it felt like a good fit.